Peace Fire at POS-FFOS Retreat - Columbia, Tennessee USA

 There is a constant stream of sensitive topics flowing from Survivor Of Suicide groups.
 Various participants express their feelings of loss, wondering how and why the suicide.
 Then ruminations on how things could have been different take front and center.

 “What if” . . . is a thought living deep in the heart of every survivor.
-We could never create a complete list of "the what-ifs,” and none of the entries could ever be proven.
-Seldom are these thoughts verbalized, since they tend to lead to conflict.
-After prolonged agony soul-searching, and tears fall we must accept this.
+We could never create a complete list of "the what-ifs,” and while some entries seem so obvious, none could ever be proven.
+Some thoughts are not verbalized, since they tend to lead to conflict.
+After prolonged agony soul-searching, and tears fall we must accept reality.

 In the end, whys and what-ifs live on and never come to fruition.

 These previous statements are contrary to what I wanted to believe.
-For years I resisted this reality.
-Thoughts on suicide issues are one-sided ruminations in the hearts of those left behind.
+For years I resisted reality.
+Thoughts on suicide issues tend to be one-sided ruminations resident in the hearts of those left behind.

 Suppressing discussions on suicide is, in part, due to guilt.
 A sense of guilt from time to time is common.
-Guilt camps out in the mind of most survivors and suicide remains a topic loaded with stigma.
+Guilt camps out in the mind of survivors.
+Suicide remains a topic loaded with stigma.

-In building a new life after a suicide, survivors will encounter emotional showstoppers.
+In constructing a new life after a suicide, survivors will encounter emotional showstoppers.
 Anxiety levels will escalate as serious issues surface.
 It is human nature to shy away from subjects folks find discomforting.
-Unfortunately, suicide discussions typically transition into conflict or silence, since universal conclusions are oh so rare.
+Unfortunately, suicide discussions can transition into conflict or silence, since universal conclusions are oh so rare.

-When statements are not well thought-out, misunderstanding grows, and the presenter experiences further isolation.
+When statements are not well thought-out, misunderstanding grows, and the presenter experiences isolation.

 One coping skill that can relieve stress is memorizing a few pat responses to sensitive questions.
 An expression like "I am just not up to discussing that right now, maybe some other time" will typically squelch most of them.
 Experience will teach you to pick winning and losing topics.
 This approach will help you begin to live in the moment.
 Keep reminding yourself you live in the moment, not the past or the future, but the present.